Sailing ship: History

-South China Sea & Austronesia
+South China Sea and Austronesia

 Early sea-going sailing vessels were used by the Austronesian peoples.
-Their invention of catamarans, outriggers, and crab claw sails enabled the Austronesian Expansion at around 3000 to 1500 BC.
+The invention of catamarans, outriggers, and crab claw sails enabled the Austronesian Expansion at around 3000 to 1500 BC.
 From Taiwan, they rapidly colonized the islands of Maritime Southeast Asia, then sailed further onwards to Micronesia, Island Melanesia, Polynesia, and Madagascar.
 Austronesian rigs were distinctive in that they had spars supporting both the upper and lower edges of the sails (and sometimes in between), in contrast to western rigs which only had a spar on the upper edge.

-Early Austronesian sailors also influenced the development of sailing technologies in Sri Lanka and Southern India through the Austronesian maritime trade network of the Indian Ocean, the precursor to the spice trade route and the maritime silk road.

-Austronesians established the first maritime trade network with ocean-going merchant ships which plied the early trade routes from Southeast Asia from at least 1500 BC.
-They reached as far northeast as Japan and as far west as eastern Africa.
-They colonized Madagascar and their trade routes were the precursors to the spice trade route and the maritime silk road.
-They mainly facilitated trade of goods from China and Japan to South India, Sri Lanka, the Persian Gulf, and the Red Sea.
-Balance lugsails and tanja sails originated from this region.
-Vessels with such sails explored and traded along the western coast of Africa.
-This type of sail propagated to the west and influenced Arab lateen designs.

-Large Austronesian trading ships with as many as four sails were recorded by Han Dynasty (206 BC – 220 AD) scholars as the kunlun bo or K'un-lun po (崑崙舶, lit. "ship of the Kunlun people").
+Large Austronesian trading ships with as many as four sails were recorded by Han dynasty (206 BC – 220 AD) scholars as the kunlun bo or K'un-lun po (崑崙舶, lit. "ship of the Kunlun people").
 They were booked by Chinese Buddhist pilgrims for passage to Southern India and Sri Lanka.
 Bas reliefs of large Javanese outriggers ships with various configurations of tanja sails are also found in the Borobudur temple, dating back to the 8th century CE.

-By the 10th century AD, the Song Dynasty started building the first Chinese seafaring junks, which adopted several features of the K'un-lun po.
+By the 10th century AD, the Song dynasty started building the first Chinese seafaring junks, which adopted several features of the K'un-lun po.
 The junk rig in particular, became associated with Chinese coast-hugging trading ships.
 Junks in China were constructed from teak with pegs and nails; they featured watertight compartments and acquired center-mounted tillers and rudders.
-These ships became the basis for the development of Chinese warships during the Mongol Yuan Dynasty, and were used in the unsuccessful Mongol invasions of Japan and Java.
+These ships became the basis for the development of Chinese warships during the Mongol Yuan dynasty, and were used in the unsuccessful Mongol invasions of Japan and Java.

 The Ming dynasty (1368–1644) saw the use of junks as long-distance trading vessels.
 Chinese Admiral Zheng He reportedly sailed to India, Arabia, and southern Africa on a trade and diplomatic mission.
 Literary lore suggests that his largest vessel, the "Treasure Ship", measured 400 ft in length and 150 ft in width, whereas modern research suggests that it was unlikely to have exceeded 70 m in length.